ditn/KotlinStyleGuide/README.md

 }
 ```
 ### Companion Objects
-Companion objects, such as those for `Fragment` `newInstance` methods, should be defined at the top of a class declaration, above properties and methods but below an `init` block if necessary:
+Companion objects, such as those for `Fragment` `newInstance` methods, should be defined at the bottom of a class declaration;

 ```kotlin
 class MyFragment : Fragment() {